CORONAVIRUS safety measures - Q&A

 - We have worked hard to ensure we have appropriate measures in place, aligned to Government and industry specific guidelines, to prioritise the health, safety and welfare of our visitors, staff and animals.

-- We have a daily cap on numbers of visitors we are allowing into the Sanctuary to ensure social distancing is maintained.
+- We have a cap on numbers of visitors we are allowing into the Sanctuary to ensure social distancing is maintained.
 To be assured you can visit on any particular day we recommend you book online.

 - Staff have received COVID-19 related training and are not permitted to come to work if they are showing any relevant symptoms.
 We have a COVID-19 task force in situ to help staff and managers to maintain optimal welfare for staff, visitors and animals alike.